 The initial item along with its metadata and secondary events will be replaced.
 If there is more than one instance of an initial item in the playlist, the following dialog appears asking you to submit the replacement:

-When an item is dragged-and-dropped on top of another playlist item with the Alt key down, only the media content of an item is replaced with the In/Out points, metadata and secondary events preserved.
-This will be automatically applied to all the instances of an initial item in the playlist.
+When an item is dragged-and-dropped on top of another playlist item with the Alt key down, only the media content of the item is replaced with the In/Out points, metadata and secondary events are preserved.
+This will be automatically applied to all instances of the item having the same Traffic ID value as defined for the playlist item on which the new material is being dragged-and-dropped.
+If Traffic ID value is not defined, the new material is applied to all the instances of the initial item in the playlist

 |If any of the instances refers to the timecode which is unavailable in the new item, the whole operation will be cancelled.|

 Items updating is topical for the added to the playlist MCRitems.

 |Refer to the Integration with Cinegy Desktop section to get more information on MCRitems.|

 The *.MCRitems added to the playlist from the defined (e.g. Inventory) shared folder can be overwritten according to the latest changes applied via the Cinegy Desktop application.
 Once the item is modified and saved into the same location, it can be automatically refreshed in Cinegy Air by using the "Update selected" command.
 To perform this action, select the item you wish to update and choose the "Update selected" command from the "File" main menu: